inet-framework/inet-showcases/general/mobility/doc/index.rst

 need and doesn't have a configurator, the configurator module path in all hosts is set to an empty string to prevent error messages.

-All visualization features of ``MobilityVisualizer`` are turned on, and the constraint areas of all mobility modules are set to match the size of the playground.
+All visualization features of :ned:`MobilityVisualizer` are turned on, and the constraint areas of all mobility modules are set to match the size of the playground.
 (All nodes will move in the XY plane, so the Z coordinate is 0 everywhere.)